Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 iDOO Hydroponic Indoor Garden System How To Use

 The iDoo hydroponics growing system instructions were very clear.
-The assembly was quite easy and the instructions are good.
+The assembly and set-up were quite easy and the instructions were good.

 Everything snaps together with absolutely no tools necessary.
-It came with everything you need to get started with the exception of seeds.
+It came with everything you need to get started except seeds.

 Unpack the system and remove the white tray with holes and you’ll find everything inside.
 The pump is already installed and you don’t need to do anything with it.